-Robin nodded as if completely understanding everything he was looking at.
-He'd check his own list later so as not to look dumb right right now.
-He knew he should ask more questions but he didn't want to strain her patience.
+Robin nodded as if completely understood everything he was looking at.
+He'd check his own list later.
 Examining the rest of the apartment he could see a bathroom along with a bedroom and one other closed door, presumably a second bedroom.
-If I don't have to eat and drink then I guess the only thing I need from the shitter is a shower.
+If I don't have to eat and drink then I guess the only thing I need from the shitter is the shower.

-He had no desire to head back out into the wider city to fend for himself.
-If this were the real world he'd put his acting chops to use and see if he couldn't wine and dine her into letting him stay the night.
-She had all the wrong pieces and parts for him to be comfortable taking things past casual flirtation, but that methodology had saved his bacon more than a few times in his adult life.
-Since neither whining nor dining seemed a valuable way to entice her in this fuckStain of a place, flirtation might come across as too obvious.
-Monika did not seem like the sort to suffer a fool.
+He had no desire to head back out into the wider game world and try to fend for himself.
+If this were the real world he'd put his acting chops to use and see if he couldn't wine and dine her into asking him to stay.
+She had all the wrong pieces and parts for him to be comfortable taking things past casual flirtation, but the process had saved his bacon more than a few times in his adult life.
+Since neither wining nor dining seemed a viable way to spend time in this fuck stain of a place, any flirtation would be too obvious and Monika did not seem like the sort to suffer a fool.
 She might even turn him into a toad or something.

 He remembered his Skill deck had a card called Carouse.
 That meant partying and drinking and socializing and stuff.
-Maybe he and Monika could go out on the town and have some fun while he whittled away at her reluctancy to keep him around.
-Maybe he could even find a way to prove himself useful or desirable.
-However, if they went out on the town and ran into another monster, all he'd end up proving how little help he actually was.
-Perhaps it was worth a shot as no other ideas sprang to mind.
+Maybe he and Monika could go out on the town and have some fun and he could whittle away at her reluctancy to keep him around.
+Maybe he could even find some way to prove himself useful or desirable.
+The risk would be they might run into another monster and all he'd end up doing would be proving how little help he actually was.